 Payment details

-As with ordinary dividend payments, payments of the Capital Component and Dividend Component to shareholders who have Australian, New Zealand or United Kingdom bank accounts registered will be made via direct credit to the bank account recorded on the share registry as at 4:00pm (Perth time) on Thursday 6 November 2025.
+As with ordinary dividend payments, payments of the Capital Component and Dividend Component to shareholders who have Australian, New Zealand or United Kingdom bank accounts registered, were made via direct credit to the bank account recorded on the share registry as at 4:00pm (Perth time) on Thursday 6 November 2025.

-Shareholders will be sent payment advices for the Capital Component and Dividend Component payments on Thursday 4 December 2025.
+Shareholders were sent payment advices for the Capital Component and Dividend Component payments on Thursday 4 December 2025.

-Shareholders who participate in the Wesfarmers Dividend Investment Plan will be sent advice for the Wesfarmers Dividend Investment Plan shares issued for the special dividend on Thursday 4 December 2025.
+Shareholders who participate in the Wesfarmers Dividend Investment Plan were sent advice for the Wesfarmers Dividend Investment Plan shares issued for the special dividend on Thursday 4 December 2025.

-Information for participants in the Wesfarmers employee share plans
+Information for participants of the Wesfarmers employee share plans

 Tax implications

-What are the shareholder tax implications of the capital management initiative?
+What were the shareholder tax implications of the capital management initiative?

 Capital Component